Sunday, November 30, 2008

 She would need to tell him (her colleague).
 Yet she was hesitant.
 He was a dear friend, but a colleague too.
 Infact, a colleague first and friend later.
 But another such call and he will not leave her alone - haunting her about her mysterious phone calls.
 Telling him was an important decision - after all it had major career implications for her.
 Not to mention location implications.
 How would he take it?

 She flipped open her cell phone and dialed his number.
 "Hey.
-When do we meet for the dinner?
+When do we meet for dinner?
 And where?
 Lets go someplace quiet."

 "Sure.
 What’s wrong with you today?
 You seem rather pensive since afternoon.
 All morning you were jittery and glued to your comp.
 You OK?
 Want to postpone the dinner and rest tonight?"